The Nintendo Virtual Boy on a real screen

 The following information comes from multiple sources (patents, pictures).

-The "LED UNIT" part is shown on the right.
+The "LED UNIT" part is shown on the left.
 The transparent plastic piece over the array is just to protect it, the actual moving lens for focus adjustment is in the display assembly (and way bigger).

-To reduce the number of connections needed to the graphics chips, RTI devised a solution using a shift register and a latch, integrated into the LED array's die.
+To reduce the number of connections needed to the graphics chips, RTI devised a solution using a shift register and a latch integrated into the LED array's die.
 This is described in one of the VB's patents.

 This schematic explains the brightness control quite well: D0 and D1 are the pixel data (2 bits, as expected), the CLK* signals are used to gate the pixel data in different ways to the LED's transistor.